eugenp/tutorials/persistence-modules/java-jpa/README.md

 ## JPA in Java

-This module contains articles about JPA (Java Persistence API) in Java.
+This module contains articles about the Java Persistence API (JPA) in Java.

 ### Relevant Articles